brucelowekamp/envoyproxyhacking/envoy-dynamic/README.md

 ## Configuration

-To change the app, just update podscanner.yaml.
-As long as it's deployed with <name>-<something> as the podname, will work.
-Note that podscanner.yaml is read and deployed into the pod at envoy deployment time
+To change the app, update podscanner.yaml then delete and re-add the configmap.
+As long as the service is deployed with <name>-<something>
+as the podname, will work.
+Note that podscanner.yaml is read and deployed into the pod at configmap creation time and not every time envoy is deployed.

 ## Install

 ```
-kubectl create configmap podscannerconfig --from-file=podscanner.yaml
+kubectl create configmap podscannerconfig --from-file=podscanner.yaml # note changing configmaps is a PITA
 kubectl apply -f podrback.yaml
 # runs the proxy but leaves it internal for testing with port-forward
 kubectl apply -f envoy-deploy.yaml